slds-lmu/paper_2023_ci_for_ge/README.md

     `.Rprofile`:

     Here, you need to adjust - the values of path used to cache the OpenML datasets, and
     - the path where the results are saved.
+Make sure that the `SAVE_PATH` folder exists.

     `.batchtools.conf` and `slurm_wyoming.tmpl`: